ibm-watson-data-lab/seti_at_ibm/signaldb.md

 This is the measured frequency, in MHz, of the signal observed in the spectrogram at `t=0`.

-##### `drifthz`
+##### `drifthzs`

-This is the Dopper drift of the observed signal.
+This is the Dopper drift of the observed signal, in units of Hz/second.
 This is due to an acceleration between the ATA and the source of the signal.

 ##### `widhz`

-This is the size of the signal bandwidth -- it's how wide the signal appears on the spectrogram.
+This is the size of the signal bandwidth, in Hz -- it's the width of the signal in the spectrogram.

 ##### `pol`